The-Akash007/Stenography-Cybersecurity/README.md

 Enter password: mysecretpass
 Secret message: Hello, world!
 ```

-## Notes
-- The encryption process modifies pixel values to store message bytes.
-- The message length should not exceed the image size.
-- A NULL (`\0`) byte is used as an end marker to detect message termination.

 ## License
 This project is open-source and available under the MIT License.